judka-uriel/uriel-book/uriel_en.md

 of reasoned and far-sighted decisions.
-In Pirkei Avot [3:17](https://www.sefaria.org/Pirkei_Avot.3.17) it is said: “If there is no understanding (i.e., insight into the essence of things), then there is no knowledge; if there is no knowledge — there is no understanding”.
+In Pirkei Avot [3:17](https://www.sefaria.org/Pirkei_Avot.3.17) it is said: “If there is no understanding (i.e., insight into the essence of things), then there is no knowledge; if there is no knowledge — there is no understanding.”
 Indeed, it is impossible to be wise without accumulating sufficient knowledge through the sefirah Da'at with deep understanding through the sefirah Binah, and correspondingly, reasonableness.
 On the other hand, the accumulation of